-Method 2 - Antifreeze Fill Procedure
+Method 2 - Antifreeze Fill Procedure (Fill plumbing lines with RV water system antifreeze)

-NOTE: As an alternative to totally draining the plumbing system, you may winterize tanks and lines by pumping non-toxic RV antifreeze through the system.
-This product is available from your dealer and from most RV supply stores.
+NOTE: As an alternative to totally draining the water lines, you may winterize tanks and lines by filling them with non-toxic RV water system antifreeze through the plumbing system.

+This product is available from your dealer and from most RV supply stores and national retail outlets.

 Follow directions on the container to determine the correct amount to use for your coach.

-Your coach is equipped with a manually operated water line winterization system for your convenience in winterizing fresh waterlines.
+Your coach is equipped with a manually operated water line winterization system for your convenience in winterizing fresh water lines.

-The system features a diverter valve with suction tube to draw non-toxic RV water system antifreeze into the waterlines.
+The system features a diverter valve with siphon tube to draw non-toxic RV water system antifreeze into the water lines.
 There is also a water heater bypass valve to avoid filling the water heater with antifreeze.
 This feature is located near the water pump in the water center or utility compartment.

-Leave bypass valve handle in NORMAL FLOW position if draining water and blowing out waterlines.
-Place in BYPASS position ONLY when using antifreeze in waterlines.
+Leave Bypass valve handle in 'Normal Operation' position if draining water and blowing out water lines.
+Place in 'Bypass' position ONLY when using antifreeze solution in water lines.

-Never use automotive antifreeze/coolant in your RV water system.
-Auto antifreeze contains ethylene glycol which, if ingested, can cause blindness and can be fatal.
+NEVER use automotive antifreeze/ coolant in your RV water system.
+Automotive coolant/antifreeze contains ethylene glycol which, if ingested, can cause blindness and can be fatal.